Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-09-18-Animaion-System.md

 ---
 # Anmation System

 A part of a university module on game engine animaiton systems.
-My goal with this software was to create a system with minimum depencance on platform being used, and best possible API, so that the module could be easily inserted into any project.
+My goal with this software was to create a system with the best possible API and with minimum depencance on platform being used, so that the module could be easily inserted into any project.

 What was created was a pretty powerful 2D sprite & skeletal, and 3D blend-node based skeletal animation system, with suport for IK as well as a methods for loading in the animation data.